smcclab/smc-course/_resources/01-faq.md

 The current LENS artistic directors are [Dr. Ben Swift](https://benswift.me), [Dr. Alec Hunter](https://www.alexanderhunter.com.au) and [Dr. Charles Martin](https://charlesmartin.com.au).

-## It's definitely running in Semester 1, right?

-Yep.
-At one stage last year (2020) it looked like the LENS class might get pushed to Semester 2, but for 2021 at least it'll be running in Semester 1.

 ## Which ANU course code does this course run under?